Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31F-audio-subsystem.md

 1. Log into the system by using the proper login and password.
 1. Find the `Speakers` icon in the bottom right part of the screen and click it using the left mouse button to open volume menu.
-1. In the volume menu, click the rightmost part of it and note the reult.
+1. In the volume menu, click the rightmost part of it and note the result.

 **Expected result**